Synonym (database)

 In databases, a synonym is an alias or alternate name for a table, view, sequence, or other schema object.
-They are used mainly to make it easy for users to access database objects owned by other users.
-They hide the underlying object's identity and make it harder for a malicious program or user to target the underlying object.
+They are used mainly to make it intuitive for users to access database objects owned by other users.
+They also hide the underlying object's identity and make it harder for a malicious program or user to target the underlying object (security through obscurity).
 Because a synonym is just an alternate name for an object, it requires no storage other than its definition.
 When an application uses a synonym, the DBMS forwards the request to the synonym's underlying base object.
-By coding your programs to use synonyms instead of database object names, you insulate yourself from any changes in the name, ownership, or object locations.
-If you frequently refer to a database object that has a long name, you might appreciate being able to refer to it with a shorter name without having to rename it and alter the code referring to it.
+By coding your programs to use synonyms instead of database object names, you insulate yourself from any changes in the name, ownership, or object locations, at the cost of adding another layer that also needs to be maintained.
+Users can also have different needs, for example some may wish to use a shorter name to refer to database objects they often query, which can be done with aliases without having to rename the underlying object and alter the code referring to it.